 Quality Assurance and Compliance Review

-All projects are subject to comprehensive review by the Department of Building Inspection or its agents; all project sponsors must maintain comprehensive records to allow verification that all requirements have been met; buildings that receive certification through LEED or GreenPoint Rated will generally be accepted as being fully compliant.
-It is the intent of the Department of Building Inspection to undertake comprehensive review of a significant percentage of green building projects.
+All projects are subject to comprehensive review by the Department of Building Inspection or its agents.
+Project sponsors must maintain comprehensive records to allow verification that all requirements have been met.
+Buildings that receive certification through LEED or GreenPoint Rated will generally be accepted as being fully compliant.
+The Department of Building Inspection may review any aspect of green building project.

 Failure to Comply with Green Building Requirements

-Failure to meet all required Green Building requirements will subject a project sponsor to all of the enforcement and abatement remedies detailed in the San Francisco Building Code.
+Failure to meet all required Green Building requirements will subject a project sponsor to all enforcement and abatement remedies detailed in the San Francisco Building Code.